TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TopLevelObjects/Config.rst

         For example it can be used to distinctly set a :html:`lang` attribute, that may diverge from the automatically created attribute using the site language settings.
-Normally, :html:`lang` is set to something like `en` or `en`, only indicating the primary language.
+Normally, :html:`lang` is set to something like `en` or `de`, only indicating the primary language.
 You may want to use the :html:`hreflang` site language attribute instead (containing for example `en-US`, `en-GB` or `de-AT`), which you can achieve via: